- 2015 June 1-5 - I'll be at NetSci 2015.

 Neuronal Networks - I investigate the role of network topology on the dynamics of excitable systems.
 A nice example of an excitable system that can be understood in this light is a neuronal network—a network of brain cells—where excitations may be passed from cell to cell via electrochemical impulses.
 Collaborators for this work are Juan G. Restrepo, Woodrow L. Shew, Ed Ott, Marshall Y. Carpenter, and Francesco Sorrentino.

-- 2014 "Prestige hierarchies predict placement in faculty hiring networks"
+- 2015 "Systematic inequality and hierarchy in faculty hiring networks"

 - Aaron Clauset, Samuel Arbesman, and Daniel B. Larremore.

-- Amy K. Bei, Ababacar Diouf, Kazutoyo Miura, Daniel B. Larremore, Ulf Ribacke, Gregory Tullo, Eli L. Moss, Daniel E. Neafsey, Rachel F. Daniels, Amir E. Zeituni, Iguosadolo Nosamiefan, Sarah K. Volkman, Ambroise D. Ahouidi, Daouda Ndiaye, Tandakha Dieye, Souleymane Mboup, Caroline O. Buckee, Carole Long, and Dyann F. Wirth.
+- Amy K. Bei, Ababacar Diouf, Kazutoyo Miura, Daniel B. Larremore, Ulf Ribacke, Gregory Tullo, Eli L. Moss, Daniel E. Neafsey, Rachel F. Daniels, Amir E. Zeituni, Iguosadolo Nosamiefan, Sarah K. Volkman, Ambroise D. Ahouidi, Daouda Ndiaye, Tandakha Dieye, Souleymane Mboup, Caroline O. Buckee, Carole Long, and Dyann F. Wirth, Infection and Immunity 83(1), 276.

 - 2014 "Efficiently inferring community structure in bipartite networks"